NitinPrakash/wc-thanks-redirect/readme.txt

 == Installation ==

 * Upload the directory '/wc-thanks-redirect/' to your WP plugins directory and activate from the Dashboard of the main blog.
-* Configure the plugin at Dashboard > WooCommerce > Products > WC Thanks Redirect.
+* Configure the plugin at Dashboard > WooCommerce > Settings > Products > WC Thanks Redirect.
 * Presently you can set Global Custom redirect URLs for your customers based on Success or Failure.

 == Frequently Asked Questions ==

 = How Global Redirects work? =
-Navigate to Dashboard > WooCommerce > Products > WC Thanks Redirect Here you can setup URLs for Global Redirect.
+Navigate to Dashboard > WooCommerce > Settings > Products > WC Thanks Redirect
+Here you can setup URLs for Global Redirect.
 If Global Redirect is active per product urls will not work.

 = How to set redirects per product ? =